 Eventually, the Silla kingdom would unite the peninsula under their rule.
 It was Silla’s illustrious Queen Seondeok who was not only a fabulous female ruler and patron of Buddhism, science, and the arts but she was also a tea enthusiast who began importing bricks of tea from China.
 Tea seeds would also be imported into Korea during the Silla era, with some of these original seeds being planted on Korea’s Jirisan, which today is still a haven for green tea cultivation.
 Jirisan’s Hadong tea farm is one of the major centers of tea in Korea to this day.

-In the Goryeo era (918 ad- 1392), Buddhism and tea become inseparable with tea ceremonies performed for the Buddha and for deceased ancestors.
-Two major tea ceremonies developed at this time, the Yeondeonghoe- a ceremony performed in veneration of the Buddha, and the Palwanghoe- a ceremony done for the benefit of the kingdom and its people.
+In the Goryeo era (918 ad- 1392), Buddhism and tea become inseparable with tea ceremonies being performed for the Buddha, deceased ancestors, and so forth.
+Two major tea ceremonies developed at this time, the Yeondeonghoe – a ceremony performed in veneration of the Buddha, and the Palwanghoe – a ceremony done for the benefit of the kingdom and its people.

-By this time, tea was widespread and tea towns had developed around temples.
-Temples served as the main centers of tea production and at this time Koreans would drink tea 3 or more times per day.
-Sometimes for ritual purposes and sometimes just for health or as a social custom when receiving guests.
+By this time, tea was widespread and tea-towns had developed around temples.
+Temples served as the main centers of tea production and at this time many Koreans would drink tea 3 or more times per day.

-In the modern era, most South Koreans still imbibe a caffeinated beverage but instead that beverage is coffee (more on that a little later)!
-Goryeo’s tea culture, one which most likely had a lot of similarities to Japanese tea ceremonies today and potential the Chinese Gong Fu ceremony as well, persisted into the Joseon era.
+Goryeo’s tea culture, which most likely had a lot of similarities with Japanese tea ceremonies and potentially the Chinese Gong Fu ceremony as well, persisted into the Joseon era.

 Today, the offering table for ancestor worship and other rituals is the “charyeseong” or literally “tea rites table” even though food is the main subject on these rather than tea for the most part.
 As culture shifted from more Buddhist perspectives to Confucian ones, tea rites were performed for ancestors rather than the Buddha.

-Tea cultivation and culture were still preserved at Buddhist temples.
-Korean ceramics and teaware were still highly renowned in Asia at this time too.
+However, tea cultivation and culture were still preserved at Buddhist temples during that time.
+Korean ceramics and teaware were still highly renowned in Asia as well.
 So much so that the Imjin Wars, which were the various invasions of Korea by the Japanese in the 1500s are sometimes referred to as the “Pottery Wars”.
 This is because so many Korean ceramics, teawares, and even potters and masons themselves were taken hostage back to Japan.
-One can see how a lot of the mak and bieum aesthetics in Korean ceramics influenced or played a role in accelerating Japan’s wabi-sabi aesthetics in tea ware that we see today.
+One can see how a lot of the mak and bieum aesthetics in Korean ceramics influenced or played a role in accelerating Japan’s wabi-sabi aesthetics in teaware that we see today.

 Another interesting tea trend that occurred during Joseon was the style of tea leaf processing.
 While Ming and Qing China moved from tea bricks to pan-fired tea leaves, Joseon continued to pack their tea leaves into brick form up into the Korean Empire and colonial periods.
 The reason this is of note is that while brick tea was commonplace until somewhat recently, finding brick tea in Korea today is rather challenging!
 The brick teas known as “tteokcha” (rice cake tea) and “doncha” (money/coin tea) are produced but difficult to find outside of tea farms and regions like Boseong, Hadong, and Borimsa.
-Borimsa is a temple in South Jeolla province that keeps the art of brick tea alive, even packing black tea, too!
+Borimsa is a temple in South Jeolla province that keeps the art of brick tea alive, although they produce black tea as well.

-But as Korea became a colony of Japan, most of the tea fields, which had fallen into disuse as Joseon moved from Buddhist tea to Neo-Confucian wine as a ritual libation (and for fun!), were instead used to make tea for the war effort.
-Between the colonial period, the Korean War, and the rebuilding eras, a ton of Korean tea and tea culture were unfortunately lost.
-From physical destruction, shifts in culture, and even erasure of cultural identity.
+But as Korea became a colony of Japan, most of the tea fields, which had fallen into disuse as Joseon moved from Buddhist tea to Neo-Confucian wine as a ritual libation, were instead used to make tea for the war effort.
+Between the colonial period, the Korean War, and the rebuilding eras, a lot of Korean tea culture was unfortunately lost, whether from physical destruction, shifts in philosophy, or erasure of cultural identity.

-Luckily, Korean tea culture was not completely lost, with Korean tea and tea culture continues to revitalize itself and evolve with each passing year.
-For example, the Korean Tea Expo in Seoul hosted at COEX which features tons of amazing, innovative, and traditional tea, tea wares, and even Korean tea ceremonies being performed, too!
-Lots of Korean tea and tea culture had to be reconstructed from old texts, and preserved traditions that had luckily been maintained through the turmoil of the last 100 years on the peninsula.
+Luckily, Korean tea culture was not completely lost, and Korean tea and tea culture continues to revitalize itself and evolve with each passing year.
+For example, the Korean Tea Expo in Seoul hosted at COEX features tons of amazing, innovative, and traditional tea, tea wares, and even showcases Korean tea ceremonies being performed.
+Much of what is known today about Korean tea culture had to be reconstructed from the few old texts and preserved traditions that had luckily been maintained through the turmoil of the last 100 years on the peninsula.

 The discussion of Korean tea ceremonies warrants its own article, but some significant ways it differs from China and Japan include the attitudes and atmosphere that is present in the ceremony, the wearing of Korean Hanbok, the use of Joseon and Goryeo style tea wares, and the use of whole leaf green tea as opposed to matcha, for example.

-Today in modern South Korea, coffee is often the drink of choice.
+However, today in modern South Korea, coffee is often the drink of choice.
 Cafes are more than ubiquitous with usually 1-3 cafes or coffee shops on the same block.
-Sometimes two Starbucks locations are even across the street!
-But this doesn’t mean tea is off the menu, no, far from it!
+Sometimes two Starbucks locations are even across the street, but this doesn’t mean that tea is off the menu, as it remains a very popular beverage.

 Korea is a place of innovation and change but also valued traditions.
 Korean culture still follows a traditional 24-cycle calendar, at least at a very symbolic level.
 Thus, there are different herbal and fruit teas for each season and for certain times of the year.

 For example, during different equinoxes, certain crops or foods that are seasonal will be served as special promotional teas at cafes all over, even at big chain cafes.
 Green tea is by far the most popular used form of Camellia Sinensis tea, usually appearing in the form of lattes.
-Black tea is also usually enjoyed in the form of non-Korean modes of tea like British or Hong Kong-style black teas are available as well and are also somewhat popular.
+British and Hong Kong-style black teas are available as well and are also somewhat popular.

 List of Popular Teas in Korea

-Though the world of Korean tea is vast and the catalog of both historic and contemporary teas are quite long, the selected list below is some of the most common teas one will find at cafes, supermarkets, offices, and in people’s pantry at home!
+Though the world of Korean tea is vast and the catalog of both historic and contemporary teas are quite long, the selected list below contains some of the most common teas one would find at cafes, supermarkets, offices, and in people’s pantry at home!
 As one can see, lots of herbal, fruit and floral teas are very popular in Korean tea culture.